Israeli women soldiers have "right stuff" for border watch

 "Everything we watch on the other side we regard as a potential threat," said a sergeant under Lieutenant Dafna.

-This appears to include the Egyptian border police, whose lonely watchtowers appear every few kilometers along the fence.
+This appears to include the Egyptian border police, whose lonely watchtowers appear every few kilometres along the fence.
 Cairo insists it is working hard to make Sinai secure.

 The frontier can be friendly, too.